Magaztu/Arduino--DoodinMovement/README.md

 ### Other parts:
 This project also uses a (SCALE MODEL), (SCALE CONTROLLER), 4X4 KEYPAD, (MOTOR CONTROLLER), DC MOTOR, HANDCRAFT MATERIALS.

+### Documentation:
+This repo also includes a `/evidence` folder and a `/docs` folder, the first one includes pictures of this prototype and the later is a .docx with further information about it.

   `TO BE EDITED`